Andy4495/BoydPrinter/README.md

 + /PF (Form Feed) signal

    Remove R18 (1K) and connect to the R18 via nearest to pin 24 of U11.
-Then use a serial 1K resistor on the Arduino interface board, similar to Data Line signals described above.
-Alternatively, you can cut the end of R18 farther away from U11 and connect the Arduino IO line to the resistor leg.
-In either case, make sure you have 1K serial resistance between the Arduino output and pin 24 of U11.
+Then use a series 1K resistor on the Arduino interface board, similar to Data Line signals described above.
+Alternatively, you can cut the end of R18 farther away from U11 and connect the Arduino I/O line to the resistor leg.
+In either case, make sure you have 1K series resistance between the Arduino output and pin 24 of U11.

 + /READY signal